skysky2333/KmerDecon/README.md

 - 40min for HLL
 - 60min to build filter

+For the fruit fly genome:
+- 4min for HLL
+- 7min to build filter

 The HLL step can be skipped by providing the algorithm with the expected number of elements with the flag `-e`.
 We will provide this number for each of the Filters since we have already ran the program and know the number.
+Use to `-n` to indicate the number of cores to use if you want to build it using parallel processing.

 **First build the human Bloom filter**